 The first and easiest climb of today brings you to Cizur Menor a small village and suburb of Pamplona.
 As you enter the village there is a pharmacy and two cafes on the left hand side, these are the last cafes for quite some time and they are often full of pilgrims having breakfast or lunch.

 The order of the Hospitallers who founded the Monastery eventually became known as the Knights of St John of Malta.
-It seems they were much better a providing aid to pilgrims than fighting wars.
-In the 11th century they were recognised by Pope Pascal II for their twin mission – to aid pilgrims and fight against the infidels.
+It seems they were much better at providing aid to pilgrims than fighting wars.
+In the 11th century they were recognized by Pope Pascal II for their twin mission – to aid pilgrims and fight against the infidels.
 Shortly thereafter they had to relocate to Acre as they lost ground to the Muslims where they were then known as Hospitallers of St John of Acre.
 After Acre fell in 1291 they moved to Cyprus and conquered Rhodes in 1309.
 The Turks re-took Rhodes in 1522 and they moved to Malta, where in the early 19th century Napoleon moved them on.
-After that the Order relocated its administrative centre to Rome.
-However throughout the middle ages the Order provided support service in Spain to pilgrims.
+After that, the Order relocated its administrative center to Rome.
+However, throughout the middle ages, the Order provided support service in Spain to pilgrims.

-Shortly after leaving Cizur Menor you will begin the hardest climb and then decent of the day, however the views at the top are well worth the effort.
+Shortly after leaving Cizur Menor, you will begin the hardest climb and then descent of the day, however, the views at the top are well worth the effort.
 You will see the alto in front of you with the windmills along the top – that is where you are going.